csvidit/react-bio-v2/README.md

+**DEPRECATED** Now replaced by a new bio.
+Repository of the new bio is currenlty private.

 # react-bio-v2
 My link-in-bio website made in React.
 It currently does not use the full capabilities of React, but as I learn more things, I will update it so that it is less static and more reactive (see what I did there).